19hours/sg-statutes/Acts/Evidence Act.md

 (a)

-Ais tried for the murder ofBby beating him with a club with the intention of causing his death.
+A is tried for the murder of B by beating him with a club with the intention of causing his death.

 AtA’strial the following facts are in issue: